Helping your toddler to entertain himself can help foster both creativity and independence.

 As time goes by, they realize that they are responsible for keeping themselves happy.

-Without learning how to entertain themselves, it is hard for them to find interesting things to do.
-In the end, it might lead to academic as well as behavioral problems in the future.
+Without learning how to entertain themselves, it is hard for them to find exciting things to do.
+But, in the end, it might lead to academic and behavioral problems in the future.